JakubBlaha/XtremeUpdater/README.md

 **Bugfixes**
   - Fixed bug causing sometimes to display empty dll list instead of an error.
   - Fixed bug causing flickering of background of some buttons.
+  - Fixed bug causing buttons to not have on-hovering colors after recovering from *disabled* state.
   - Fixed potencial compatibility issues.

 ## v0.5.20